opencurve/curve/docs/en/snapshotcloneserver_en.md

 ### 2.1 Intro to Curve Clone Module

-In section 1 we introduced the snapshot system, which is for creating snapshots of  files of CurveFS and incrementally dump the data to S3.
+In section 1 we introduced the snapshot system, which is for creating snapshots of  files of curvefs and incrementally dump the data to S3.
 But for a complete snapshot system, supporting only the snapshot creation is not enough, file recovery and cloning is the reason why take snapshot.
-In this section we introduce Curve cloning systerm(recovering can be considered as cloning to some extend).
+In this section we introduce Curve cloning systerm(recovering can be considered as cloning to some extent).

 According to the data source, there are two kinds of cloning, including cloning from snapshot and cloning from image, and if dividing by whether the data is entirely cloned before the service is provided, it can be divided into Lazy Clone and Not-Lazy Clone.